kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS4101 Practical 2024-03-06.md

 Which public resource(s) list this probe: Donated Chemical Probes, Chemicalprobes.org.

-Probe criteria:
+Probe criteria

-Potency:
+- Potency: IC50 = 56nM

-Selectivity within the target family:
+- Selectivity within the target family: at 10 uM,

-Selectivity outside target family:
+- Selectivity outside target family:

-On-target cell activity:
+- On-target cell activity:

-Evidence of cellular target engagement/modulation:
+- Evidence of cellular target engagement/modulation:

-Marker of on-target activity:
+- Marker of on-target activity:

-            Stock solution & stability:
+- Stock solution & stability:

-Usage recommendations in cells:
+- Usage recommendations in cells:

-Usage recommendations in vivo:
+- Usage recommendations in vivo:

 Control compound: name, structure, properties - difference to the chemical probe - describe how this compound relates to the probe and provides a negative control